Garfield: Recurring subjects and themes

-Garfield's world has specific locations that appear normally on the comic strips, like the vet's office (a place he loathes).
-Irma's Diner is another occasional setting.
+Garfield's world has specific locations that appear normally on the comic strips, like the vet's office or Irma's diner.
 Irma is a chirpy but slow-witted and unattractive waitress/manager, and one of Jon's few friends.
 The terrible food is the center of most of the jokes, along with the poor management.
+When Jon takes Liz on a date, Garfield occasionally tags along, though most trips also end up embarrassing because Garfield will pig out or Jon will do something ridiculous.

 Jon periodically visits his parents and brother on the farm.
-This results in week-long comical displays of stupidity by Jon and his family, and their interactions.
-There is a comic strip where Jon's brother Doc Boy is watching two socks in the dryer spinning and Doc Boy calls it entertainment.
+This results in week-long gags involving Jon and his family, such as Jon and his brother Doc Boy watching socks floating in the washing machine as if it were a television set.

-On the farm, Jon's mother will cook huge dinners; Garfield hugs her for this.
+On the farm, Jon's mother cooks huge dinners, which Garfield hugs her for.
 Jon has a grandmother who, in a strip, once kicked Odie; Garfield subsequently hugged her.
 Jon's parents have twice visited Jon, Garfield, and Odie in the city.
-Jon's father drove into town on his tractor (which he double-parked) and brought a rooster to wake him up.
-As Garfield has a love for food, they will often eat out at restaurants.
-Most trips end up embarrassing because Garfield will pig out, or Jon will do something stupid, including wearing an ugly shirt, which happened one night when he took Liz on a date.
-When Jon takes Liz on a date, Garfield occasionally tags along—once, he ate the bread and other food at an Italian restaurant they went to.
+Jon's father drove into town on his tractor and brought a rooster to wake him up.

-Frequently, the characters break the fourth wall, mostly to explain something to the readers, talk about a subject that often sets up the strip's punchline (like Jon claiming that pets are good for exercise right before he finds Garfield in the kitchen and chases him out), or give a mere glare when a character is belittled or not impressed.
+Frequently, the characters break the fourth wall, mostly to explain something to the readers, talk about a subject that often sets up the strip's punchline, or glance at the reader when a character is belittled or not impressed.
 Sometimes, this theme revolves around the conventions of the strip; for example, in one strip, Garfield catches a cold and complains about it, noting that his thoughts are stuffed up.